 - > 40% less TCO*

-- No need of great adaptations to all your HW
+- No risk of catastrophic damage to IT HW

 SUBMER vs Immersion Cooling Competitors